robert17/iotf-rtd/docs/getting_started/quickstart/index.rst

 Mosquitto Demonstration
 -----------------------
-`Mosquitto <http://mosquitto.org/>`_ is a cross platform open source MQTT client that is perfect for experimenting with the IoTF service.
+`Mosquitto <http://mosquitto.org/>`_ is a cross platform open source MQTT client that is perfect for experimenting with the Watson IoT platform service.
 Once you have installed mosquitto pick an ``applicationId``, a ``deviceId`` that have a good chance to be unique (otherwise your experiment will clash with someone else running through this same demonstration).

 .. note:: There are a couple of restrictions you must consider when dedicing on these IDs: